The Gong Show: Barris as emcee

+Barris initially appeared somewhat ill at ease as host, but before long he was working so loosely on camera that many viewers assumed that he was intoxicated from alcohol or other drugs.
+In a later interview with the Archive of American Television, Barris recounted that he was never drunk and forbade the use of drugs by anyone in his production company.

-Producer Chris Bearde, formerly of Rowan and Martin's Laugh-In and The Sonny & Cher Comedy Hour, clashed with Barris over the show's content, favoring scripted comedy over chaotic nonsense.
-(Bearde's "new talent" segments on Laugh-In had featured oddball performers, the most famous being Tiny Tim.)
-After a violent argument involving the throwing of punches, chairs and other objects, Bearde resigned from The Gong Show, leaving Barris fully in charge.
-Before long, Barris was working so loosely that some viewers assumed he was intoxicated from alcohol or other drugs.
-Barris later recounted, in an interview with the Archive of American Television, that he was never drunk, and that he would not allow the use of drugs in his production company.
+Producer Chris Bearde, formerly of Rowan and Martin's Laugh-In and The Sonny & Cher Comedy Hour, soon clashed with Barris over the program's content, favoring more scripted comedy over chaotic nonsense.
+(Bearde's "new talent" segments on Laugh-In had featured oddball performers, the most celebrated being Tiny Tim.)
+After an argument between Barris and Bearde over the future direction of the show turned violent with the throwing of chairs and other objects and finally came to blows, Bearde resigned, leaving Barris fully in charge of The Gong Show.

 Musical direction

-Milton DeLugg, the show's musical director, was a popular musician and bandleader during the 1940s, and he got the Gong Show job by default.
-As musical director for the network, he was responsible for any NBC project that required special music (like the annual telecasts of the Macy's Thanksgiving Day Parade).
-Barris initially regarded DeLugg as "an anachronism", but he soon found that DeLugg was very much attuned to the crazy tone of the show.
-He appeared in recurring comedy skits with Barris.
+Milton DeLugg was a popular musician and bandleader during the 1940s and 1950s.
+He got the Gong Show job by default; as the longtime music director of NBC, he was responsible for any network project that required special music (like the annual telecasts of the Macy's Thanksgiving Day Parade).
+Although DeLugg had previously arranged the theme for The Newlywed Game, Barris initially regarded him as "an anachronism"; however, Barris was soon pleased to discover that DeLugg's sense of humor was very much kindred to the facetious tone of the show and he appeared alongside Barris in recurring comedy skits as various characters including bad-joke perveyor, "Naso Literatus" and the aged philosopher, "Old Drool".

 Veteran composer Joey Carbone provided musical arrangements for the late 1980s revival with his own lineup of studio musicians, known as "The Gong Show Guys".

 Announcers

-Johnny Jacobs, who had worked for Barris for many years, was the main announcer from 1976 to 1980.
+Johnny Jacobs, who had worked for years as announcer for other Barris game shows, served as the main announcer on the Gong Show from 1976 to 1980.
 When Jacobs was sidelined with an extended illness, Jack Clark substituted from October 3 through December 23, 1977.
 Charlie O'Donnell served as announcer for the late 1980s revival.